 Fossil I.D.
 Practical (10% each):

 You will take a fossil identification exam that is proctored.
 You may take this exam in the NMJC testing center, starting in the second to last week of April or request Respondus Monitor system form instructor.
-You have until the Wednesday of finals at 12 (noon) to complete this practical exam.
+You have until April 27th to complete this practical exam.
 However, it is highly recommend students take this before finals week.
 Review sheet can be found in the learning modules in Canvas.

 Final exam (30%):